 United States of America Travel

 The United States of America is a very big and diverse place with a wide range of incredible cities, landscapes, and attractions for visitors to see.
-If you are planning United States of America travel in the near future and would like some ideas on where to go, what to see, where to stay, how to get around, and how much time to plan for your trip, you have come to the right place!
+If you are planning a United States of America travel soon and would like some ideas on where to go, what to see, where to stay, how to get around, and how much time to plan for your trip, you have come to the right place!

 I have also included some key information that you will need when planning your United States of America travel.
 Information such as the languages spoken, the currency used, emergency contact numbers to be aware of, VISA and passport considerations, required vaccinations, and important driving information (if you plan on driving while on your visit).